t0nghe/thesis_code/readme.md

 # Profile

+My name is Tonghe Wang.
+I obtained MA in Language Technology at UU in 2020.
+This is a profile that reflects how I've been learning and improving my skills.

 ## Programming Learning

 I regularly practice programming in Python and JavaScript by solving LeetCode challenges.
 My solutions are shared in [n00bcode](https://github.com/t0nghe/n00bcode) repository.